 Marcello Angelini has served as Tulsa Ballet Artistic Director since 1995, following a distinguished career as a principal dancer and guest artist with some of the most renowned troupes in the world.
 Angelini’s studies began at home with his father in Naples, Italy, and continued through graduation from the Kiev Institute of Dance in the former Soviet Union on a special full government scholarship.

 He has received numerous awards, both as a dancer and for his achievements as Tulsa Ballet’s Artistic director.
-With his wife, Daniela Buson, he was awarded the Golden Rose for the most promising Italian dancer, the Positano International competition, held in Rome, Italy and broadcasted nationally.
-In 2002, he was awarded the Governor’s Arts Award for individual contribution to the arts in Oklahoma.
-In that same year, under his leadership, Tulsa Ballet was awarded the Harwelden Award for Non-Profit Organization.
+With his wife, Daniela Buson, he was awarded the Golden Rose for the most promising Italian dancer, the Positano Prize for Excellence in the Field and, again with Mrs. Buson, he won the first National Italian ballet competition, held in Rome, Italy and broadcast by RAI, the national state television station.
+As an artistic director he was awarded the Governor’s Arts Award for individual contribution to the arts in Oklahoma the Harwelden Award and The Kennedy Center Arts Advocacy Award.